 If a manufacturer warrants its "lifetime composite" for twenty years, then that's the real life expectancy of the deck — 20 years.

 But, even that's not the whole story.

-Few composite decking manufacturers will voluntarily pay all of the cost of replacing defective.
+Few composite decking manufacturers will voluntarily pay all of the cost of replacing a defective composite deck.
+One or two manufacturers have enough faith in their products to pay labor for a short time, none longer than 5 years, but most do not.
 Most agree only to replace the defective materials.
 Some won't even pay for the shipping to get the replacement materials to your driveway — where they are usually dumped with little ceremony.
 But, it's the labor that is the expensive part.
-Removing and hauling the defective materials to the landfill, and installing the new decking will probably cost you nearly as much again as the original cost of your deck.
-One or two manufacturers have enough faith in their products to pay labor for a short time, none longer than 5 years, but most do not.
+Removing and hauling the defective materials to the landfill, and installing the new decking will probably cost you nearly as much again as your original deck.

 Why so chincy?
 Because no one, and that includes the manufacturers, knows what this stuff will do over the long haul.

 Composite decking is, unlike wood, an experimental material.

 Wood is well-understood.
 We have been working with it for well over a hundred thousand years.
 By now we're pretty sure how to build things out of it, and how long those things will last.

 Engineered composite decking is new.
 Most of what is on the market now was introduced during the Obama administration.
 It is a largely untried material about which only a few things are actually known.
 The rest is guesswork and estimates.